ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 TODO:

 * Illustrative example of having multiple signatures on a single Evidence.
-* Illustrative example of how a vendor might represent that the key being attested is part of a logical tenant or application-layer access control group that spans multiple HSMs.
+* Illustrative example of how a vendor might represent that the key being attested is part of a logical tenant or access control group that spans multiple HSMs.

 # Acknowledgements